BDC Hamburger Icon

 FYIDid you know

-Before you purchase a cloud-hosted software option, speak with your internet provider to ensure a fast and stable connection.
+Before you purchase a cloud-hosted software option, speak with your internet provider to ensure a fast and stable connection so your POS system can operate without disruption.

 Determining bar POS system cost

-Although the cost per hardware device varies by provider, tablet-based systems are currently the most popular option and typically much less expensive than bulky legacy systems.
-Tablet-based systems are also beneficial for small bars that have limited budgets to start with but want to add peripheral pieces as their needs and capabilities grow.
+Although the cost per hardware device varies by provider, restaurant tablets are currently the most popular POS equipment option and typically much less expensive than bulky legacy systems.
+Tablet-based systems are also beneficial for small bars that still have limited budgets.

 Small bars typically benefit from cloud-based POS software offered on a month-to-month basis.
 Many companies offer discounts for merchants that pay annually in advance (usually 10 percent for one year or 20 percent for two years).
 Before taking advantage of these long-term discounts, you should be confident that you like the software enough and will still be in business for that length of time, because there are usually no refunds.
 In this case, you can close your account and switch software; you just won’t get your money back.